visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  CopyAnnotationsToWindow(source, dest) -> integer
-  CopyLightingToWindow(source, dest) -> integer
-  CopyViewTowindow(source, dest) -> integer
-  CopyPlotsToWindow(source, dest) -> integer
+  CopyViewToWindow(source, dest) -> integer

-source : type
+source : integer
     The index (an integer from 1 to 16) of the source window.

-dest : type
+dest : integer
     The index (an integer from 1 to 16) of the destination window.

-return value : integer
+return type : CLI_return_t
     The Copy functions return an integer value of 1 for success and 0 for failure.